-San Jose State University is regionally accredited by the Western Association of Schools and Colleges (WASC).
-The MPH is fully accredited by the Council on Education for Public Health (CEPH).
+San Jose State University is regionally accredited by the WASC Senior College and University Commission (WSCUC).
+The MPH is fully accredited by the Council on Education for Public Health.

 23. Simmons College

 Since 1899, Simmons University has provided women with education and leadership programs designed to break barriers and advance their careers.
-Simmons' renowned graduate programs in fields such as nursing and health sciences are part of the reason why U.S. News & World Report ranks the school 11th among regional colleges in the North.
-The school offers a 45-credit master of public health delivered in classrooms with a 15-to-1 student-to-faculty ratio.
+The school offers a 45–credit master of public health delivered in classrooms with a 15-to-1 student-to-faculty ratio.